peopledoc/layout-linter/README.md

 # layout-linter

-## how to install/contribute to repo
+## how to install & contribute to repo

 - run `git clone git@github.com:peopledoc/layout-linter.git`
 - go to `/layout-linter` and run `make install`